tdolby-at-uk-ibm-com/ace-keda-demo/tekton/README.md

 # Tekton pipeline

 Used to run the pipeline stages via Tekton.
-Relies on the same IBM Cloud kubernetes cluster as before, and can also be run using OpenShift (tested on 4.12).

 ![Pipeline overview](/demo-infrastructure/images/tekton-pipeline.png)

 The tasks rely on several different containers:

 - The Tekton git-init image to run the initial git clones.
-- The ace-minimal image for a small Alpine-based runtime container (~420MB, which fits into the IBM Cloud container registry free tier limit of 512MB) with the MQ client installed..
+- The ace-minimal-mqclient image for a small Alpine-based runtime container (~420MB, which fits into the IBM Cloud container registry free tier limit of 512MB) with the MQ client installed..
 See https://github.com/trevor-dolby-at-ibm-com/ace-docker/tree/master/experimental/ace-minimal for more details on the minimal image, and [minimal image build instructions](minimal-image-build/README.md) on how to build the various pre-req images.